palfibeni/KerAzsMB/README.md

 ### How to setup healing:
 To create healer class with only one button, you need to edit some files in the addon extension.
-1. In the SuperMacro/KerAzs/ you will find a KerAzs.lua file, open it in a text editor, I advice to download notepad++ for this purpose.
+1. In the util\healing\ you will find a group_management.lua file, open it in a text editor, I advice to download notepad++ for this purpose.
-2. Edit the tank_list by adding before the } at the end your tank's name like: "last_name_in_the_list" ,"your_tank_name" }.
-3. Edit the group_list, where you can just edit the [1] = {...} part, by adding switching the existing names to your party's members.
+2. Edit the nameList, setup all the main/off tanks, in the tank, who attend to raids/dungeons, and add you dps, heal to multiheal, multidps.
+This is just a bit of help for your healer, on who should they focus on.
-By doing these changes, you can start using the buff macros like:
+By doing these changes, you can start using heal macros on priests, paladins, and druids like:
 ```
+/script  PriestHealOrDispel(targetList.all, false)
+/script PalaHealOrDispel(targetList.all, false)
-/script mage_buff_group1()
+/script  DruidHealOrDispel(targetList.all, false)
 ```
-and heal macros like :
+Optional: If you have multiple healers, after setting up their healing macro, add into the supermacro LUA extension the following, to further improve the targeting:
 ```
-/script priest_heal_group1()
+SetBias(-0.15,"group",1)
 ```
-please note that priest uses flash heal, and heal spells in this macro, for leveling to level ~25 you might wanna use /script priest_heal_lesser_group1()
+The last number 1 here refer to the first group, the healer will prioritize the first group with this extension.

 ### Hotkey.net
 To use this framework in its full potential I use Hotkey.net for a keydown broadcasting tool.
-Please visit [this tutorial] (https://www.dual-boxing.com/threads/16177-Guide-HowTo-use-HotKeyNet-for-boxing) for more info how to setup it.
+Please visit [thier page] (http://www.hotkeynet.com/p/download.html) to download it, and for more information about the program.
-I also added a hotkeynet_script_example.txt to the project, which you can edit.
+I also added a hotkeynet_script_example.txt to the project, which you can edit into the main directory.

 ## Tactic: